reposense/RepoSense/docs/user_guide.md

     new
  ...
 ```
-*actualGitHubId* and *configuredAuthorName* are both Local Git Author Name.
+**actualGitHubId** and **configuredAuthorName** are both Local Git Author Name.

-By default, git uses that authors' Github ID as their local Author Name.
+By default, git uses the authors' Github ID as their local Author Name.
 However, this is not always the case.
 Many Git users customize their Local Git Author Name.

 To fix this, authors can use the following command to reset their local author name to Github ID before contributing: